andersfylling/david/README.md

 # Perft speed #
 This is without caching.
+MoveGen speed: `~35,471,675.5 legal moves/second`.
-MoveGen speed: `~35,471,675.5moves/second`.
-Note that a move here is a complete game state generated.
+Note that a move here is a complete game state generated and some are removed at runtime as they are evaluated as illegal.
+This means there isn't a correct nodes per second counter yet.

 Perft(0..7) results:
 ```